Cryptkeeper/lightorama-protocol/README.md

 It is provided as is.

 ## Configuration
 I am using a `LOR1602WG3` unit at 19.2k with 16 channels.
 It has a controller ID of 0x01.
 The baud rate for a LOR network is heavily dependant on its usage and hardware.
-Check out [LOR's documentation](http://www1.lightorama.com/network-speeds/) for selecting a baud rate given your setup.
+Check out [LOR's documentation](http://www1.lightorama.com/network-speeds/) for selecting a baud rate.

 ## Network Protocol
 ### Format